AdamDunn22/FinalProject/README.md

 # Final Project

-ML and dl MODELS for predicting and classifying diabetes cases.
+ML and dl MODELS for predicting and classifying diabetes cases from dataset.